equinor/flownet/docs/egg_model_example.rst

 A few modifications to the original Egg model input file `Egg_Model_ECL.DATA` are required in order run Flownet.

-1. COMPAT section is changed to have differences in depth between injectors and producers.
-With this, we avoid problems related to degenerate tetrahedron that we obtain in the triangulation procedure for the network generation.
+1. The COMPAT section is changed to have differences in depth between injectors and producers.
+With this, we avoid problems related to degenerate tetrahedrons that we would otherwise obtain in the triangulation procedure for the network generation.

 ::